 Used computers, monitors and other electronic equipment that are disposed of improperly have the potential to contaminate our environment, and prematurely fill our existing landfills.
 Recycling or processing e-waste to extract the minerals trapped inside and reusing the rest of the components is a practical solution to solve the hazard of e-waste.

-Lillie 8C, Laboratory Operations Department (Lillie Basement)
+- Lillie 8C Laboratory Operations (Lillie Basement)